Edmond-Wu/Data-Structures-Algorithms/README.md

 # DataStructures
-Some implementations of popular data structures.
+Some implementations of popular data structures and some algorithms.
 Mainly for practice purposes.

 ##Structures implemented
 Linked List